rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 (but not clinically extremely vulnerable), which includes those who are pregnant, they can attend work.

-If a **staff member lives in a household with someone who is extremely clinically vulnerable**, as set out in the [guidance on shielding and protecting people defined on medical grounds as extremely vulnerable](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19){.govuk-link}, it is advised they only attend work if stringent social distancing can be adhered to.
+If a **staff member lives in a household with someone who is clinically extremely vulnerable**, as set out in the [guidance on shielding and protecting people defined on medical grounds as clinically extremely vulnerable](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19){.govuk-link}, it is advised they only attend work if stringent social distancing can be adhered to.
 If stringent social distancing cannot be adhered to, we